| CloserLook > Romans > Romans 2:17 to 3:20 |

 It is now time for the final verdict.

-in no wise: for we have before proved both Jews and Gentiles, that they
+then? are we better than they?
+No, in no wise: for we have before proved both

-are all under sin;"
+Jews and Gentiles, that they are all under sin;"

-Notice Paul’s words "are we better than they?"
+Notice Paul’s words, "are we

-He is referring to the Jew, and he is taking his place with his
+He is referring to the Jew, and he is taking his place with his nation.

-The answer is inescapable --- "No, in no wise: for we have before proved both Jews and Gentiles, that they are all under sin".
-Yes, when God looked at their hearts, He could come to only one conclusion --- they are all under sin".
-V10-12 "As it is written, (referring to Psa.
-14:3) There is none righteous, no, not one: And even without this special insight into their hearts, their speech gives them away.
-V13-14 "Their throat is
+The answer is inescapable --- "No, in no wise: for we have before proved both Jews and Gentiles, that they are all under sin."
+Yes, when God looked at their hearts, He could come to only one conclusion --- they are all under sin.”
+V 10-12 "As it is written, (referring to Psalm 14:3) There is none

 And we’re not talking about bad breath.